Skip the setup. Our team will have you taking orders in 24 hours. Get started →

-TastyIgniter themes are files that work together to create a TastyIgniter site's design and functionality.
+TastyIgniter themes are files that work together to create a TastyIgniter website.
 Each theme can be different, offering site owners many choices to change their website look instantly.
-This article is about developing themes for TastyIgniter.
+Themes, just like extensions are built on the foundation of Laravel packages.

 Below is an example of a theme directory structure.
 Every TastyIgniter theme is represented by way of a separate directory and typically a theme is activated to display the website.